timjogorman/RicherEventDescription/ms-amr.md

 What Does a Variable Mean?
 --------------------------

-If you have a given AMR, it often makes sense to wonder what a particular variable "means".
+Whenever possible, we want identity chains to be strict about questions like "modality" and "polarity"  -- claims about whether an entity or event is real, hypothetical, or is referring to some general class of things.
+However, sometimes it might not be entirely clear what the real interpretation of a variable is.
 For example, consider the "a2" in the following AMR:

 ```
 We insist that you adhere to the contract or else we will sue you.
 (a / and